-The difference between safe credit and dangerous credit
+The difference between safe credit and high cost loans/credit

 Unexpected expenses can happen in everyday life.
 You may have to dip into your savings to repair a car or buy a new fridge.
 But if you don’t have the cash to, sometimes a small loan can help.
 If that’s the case, you need to be aware of dangerous credit traps that can make a stressful situation worse.